adeepgarg6/Learning-App/README.md

 To Start
- run node api/server.js
+ run node api/server.js in one terminal

- run npm start in another
+ and run npm start in another terminal

  Backend will run at port 5000

  Frontend will run at port 3000

  deployed at https://awesome-mcclintock-b51659.netlify.app/